 - Sprinkle sea salt on top immediately.

-- Freeze for additional 30 minutes or until the chocolate is completely solid.
+- Freeze for additional half an hour or until the chocolate is completely solid.

 - * Use extra dates if you prefer sweeter

 - * For Keto Option: replace the Medjool dates with 3-4 tbsp of keto-friendly liquid sweetener.
 Decrease the coconut flour amount to 1 – 2 tbsp, add more if the texture is too wet.